Margaret of Brieg: Death

-Margaret died in 1386, aged around 44, she left her husband a widower.
-Albert remarried after the death of Margaret, he married another women named Margaret, but she was from the Duchy of Cleves.
-Albert's only legitimate children were from Margaret of Brieg, he had no issue by Margaret of Cleves, but they held court together in The Hague.
+Margaret died in 1386, aged around 44.
+She left her husband a widower.
+After the death of Margaret, Albert married another woman, also named Margaret, but she was from the Duchy of Cleves.
+Albert's only legitimate children were from Margaret of Brieg.
+He had no issue by Margaret of Cleves, but they held court together in The Hague.
 Margaret of Brieg was buried in the Court Chapel at the Binnenhof in The Hague.